 Felines typically breathe through their nose with a smooth, even inhale and exhale.
 Air travels through the windpipe and into the lungs, where oxygen enters the blood stream.
 Carbon dioxide waste leaves the blood stream and is exhaled through the nose.
 Anything from extreme exercise to a lung disorder can interrupt this process and cause a cat to breathe with their mouth open.
 You can get some clues from the causes listed below, but it is important to visit your veterinarian for veterinarian for an explanation of the trouble breathing.

-Exercise and Stress
+Exercise and stress

 After strenuous exercise, cats pant or breathe through their mouth.
-This is normal and allows your cat to cool off through the evaporation of moisture through the tongue, mouth and lungs.
-Some cats breath with an open mouth if they feel stressed or frightened.
-If breathing appears labored or rapid, or your cat appears anxious, consult a veterinarian as your cat may be experiencing heatstroke.
+This is one instance in which open-mouth breathing in a cat might be normal.
+Panting allows your cat to cool off through the evaporation of moisture through the tongue, mouth, and lungs.
+If their breathing appears labored or your cat appears anxious, consult a veterinarian, as your cat may be experiencing heatstroke.

 Some cats also breathe with an open mouth if they feel stressed or frightened.
 If you suspect this is the reason for your cat's open-mouth breathing, remove the source of stress or remove your cat from the stressful environment if possible.

 Feline asthma is caused by inflammation of the airway or passageways in the lungs.
 During an asthma attack, a cat may breathe through their mouth, cough, wheeze, and extend their neck and hunch their shoulders.
 Their lips and tongue might turn blue (also known as cyanosis), as they are not getting enough oxygen.
 Asthma in cats is primarily caused by an allergic reaction.
 The condition can be intensified by stress, obesity, or a heart condition.